How to Get Started with Sentry Error Tracking

 This blog shows how to get started with Sentry.io for tracking JavaScript errors and performance.

-Go to Sentry.io to register
+Go to Sentry.io to Register

-and we want to add Sentry.io to the UI's JavaScript
+global.ts, and we want to add Sentry.io to the UI's JavaScript

 code.